dat-ecosystem-archive/docs/papers/sleep.md

 - First, you start by calculating the current Merkle roots
 - Each node in the tree (including these root nodes) stores the aggregate file size of all byte sizes of the nodes below it.
 So the roots cumulatively will describe all possible byte ranges for this repository.
 - Find the root that contains the byte range of the offset you are looking for and get the node information for all of that nodes children using the Index Lookup method, and recursively repeat this step until you find the lowest down child node that describes this byte range.
 - The chunk described by this child node will contain the byte range you are looking for.
-You can use the `byteOffset` property in the `Stat` metadata object to seek into the right position in the content for the start of this chunk.
+You can use the `byteOffset` field in the `Stat` metadata object to seek to the correct position in the content file for the start of this chunk.

 ##### Metadata Overhead